Strategically revealing capabilities in General Lotto games: The signaling General Lotto game

 Consider a Bernoulli Lotto game.
 Before engaging in competition, player $\mca$ has an opportunity to re-shape the belief of player $\mcb$ by sending a (noisy) signal $s \in \{h,\ell\}$ directly to player $\mcb$.
 Specifically, player $\mca$ adopts a \emph{signaling policy} $\sigma = \{\sigma(s | t)\}_{s\in S, t\in T}$, where $S = \{h,\ell\}$ is the set of possible signals that can be sent to player $\mcb$.
 Here, $\sigma(s|t)$ is the probability that the signal $s \in S$ is sent to player $\mcb$, given that budget type $t \in T$ is realized.

 In this paper, we will focus on the sub-class of signaling policies that truthfully signal `high' when the budget type is actually high.
 Such an assumption is warranted -- intuitively, a competitor would not want to signal that it is weaker than it actually is.
+Future work will analyze the scenario where this assumption is eliminated\footnote{Computational results (not shown) indeed suggest that even when Assumption 1 is eliminated, the same SPE signaling policy for player $\mca$ detailed in the main result, Theorem \ref{thm:signal_regions}, still holds.}.

 \begin{assumption} Player $\mca$'s set of admissible signaling policies is restricted to the sub-class of signaling policies $\sigma \in \Sigma_h$, where $\Sigma_h$ is the set of policies that satisfy $\sigma(h|h) = 1$. \end{assumption}